newshorts/InlineVideo/README.md

 ## Synopsis

 InlineVideo.js is intended to allow users on an iphone to play videos inline in the safari browser, circumventing the default fullscreen behavior.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ## Code Example